Allianz Tower

-Locally nicknamed Il Dritto (Italian for "The Straight One"), it is the tallest building in Italy at 213 m.
-It sometimes ranks after the UniCredit Tower, with the latter's spire increasing its pinnacle height to 217 metres; although Allianz Tower's antenna also raised its pinnacle height to 263 meters (860 ft).
+It is the tallest building in Italy at 210 m.
+It sometimes ranks after the UniCredit Tower, with the latter's spire increasing its pinnacle height to 238 metres; although Allianz Tower's antenna also raised its pinnacle height to 260 meters (850 ft).
 It is composed by eight modules by six floors each one, with the façade of the module composed by a triple-glass unit slightly curved to outside.
-The vertical succession of rounded forms create a feeling of slight vibration of the volume of the building as it rises upward.
+The vertical succession of rounded forms creates a feeling of slight vibration of the volume of the building as it rises upward.
 Elevations of the short sides are fully glazed and show the mechanical series of six panoramic lifts going up and down to the various floors of the building.

 In 2016, Allianz Tower was nominated by Emporis as the third-best skyscraper that was completed in 2015.

-The idea of an endless tower can be compared to previous ambitions of other artists such as Constantin Brâncuși, for example, who in 1937–38 installed one of his endless columns of Târgu Jiu in the park to create repeatable systems indefinitely.
+The idea of an endless tower can be compared to previous ambitions of other artists, such as Constantin Brâncuși, for example, who in 1937–38 installed one of his endless columns of Târgu Jiu in the park to create repeatable systems indefinitely.